holoviz/panel/doc/tutorials/intermediate/reusable_components.md

 # Reusable Components

-In this guide, we will explore how to structure our code to make it easily reusable and avoid callback hell:
+In this guide, we will explore how to structure our components to make them easily reusable and avoid callback hell:

 - Write `Parameterized` and `Viewer` classes that encapsulate multiple components.

 ## Writing Parameterized Classes

-When creating larger Panel projects, we recommend using classes.
+When creating larger Panel projects, we recommend using `Parameterized` classes.
 This approach is useful for several reasons:

 1. Organizing complex pieces of code and functionality
 2. Creating reusable components composed of multiple Panel objects

 A Parameterized class must inherit from `param.Parameterized` and should declare one or more parameters.
 Here, we will start building a `DataExplorer` by declaring two parameters:

-1. `data`: Accepts a DataFrame
+- `data`: Accepts a DataFrame
-2. `page_size`: Controls the page size
+- `page_size`: Controls the page size

 ```{pyodide}
 import pandas as pd